apluslms/a-plus/doc/CONTENT.md

 * `data-exercise-url`

   An URL address to an A+ exercise.
-There are no checks for the exercise to belong to the same content module but this is strongly advised to keep points and opening times coherent.
+There are no checks for the exercise to belong to the same course module but this is strongly advised to keep point sums and schedule times coherent.

 * `data-exercise-quiz`